Welcome to My Own Backyard

 Craving for more Malaysian food?
 Or have a strong appetite for dinner?
 Then look not further.

 Make your way to the most famous street food of KL, Jalan Alor.
 Travelers will flock here during the dusk to indulge themselves with delicious local food.
 Once the sun begins to set, the scene here will be totally different as it will transform into a bustling nightlife.
 There are plenty of restaurants that served seafood, stir-fried dishes, and Chinese Sze Chuan food.

 If you are here on a budget, an open-air restaurant called Restoran Dragon View is highly recommended.
 You can taste a diverse range of food without breaking your bank because the price is affordable.
 Hawkers here sell smoky-flavored satay, oyster egg, Hainanese chicken rice, fried koey teow, roasted barbecue pork, and prawn noodles (to name a few).
 Also save your tummy for mouth-watering desserts: ABC, cendol, and ice kacang.

 So by now, you should know why Kuala Lumpur (or Malaysia) is called a food paradise.

 Opening hours: Hawker stalls start to open at 6 pm onward until midnight

-- Avoid traveling by buses or taxi and use the train between 7- 9 am and 5-7 pm because this are the peak hours before and after work.
+- Avoid traveling by bus or taxi and use the train between 7 am and 9 am and 5 pm and 7 pm because these are the peak hours before and after work.

 - Don’t carry too much cash at once on the street.
-Snatch thief and robbery can be very common, especially in the tourist spots.
+Snatch thieves and robbery can be very common, especially in tourist spots.